NBISweden/data-submission-documentation/ENA/BGE-Crayfish/README.md

 * [BGE metadata](./data/qmAusTorr-BGE.tsv)

 ## Lessons learned
-* Trying programmatic submission, using CNAG scripts to produce xml files for studies and experiments
+* Trying programmatic submission, using CNAG script to produce xml files for studies and experiments
+* The script had to be updated in several places in order to produce the wanted and expected output xml's
 * There's been some struggle regarding HiFi sequencing on this species, has been done in several rounds, resulting in 3 separate deliveries from NGI.
 There was some uncertanties on which datasets to submit.

 ## Detailed step by step description